 - Paul Hruz and Brian DeBosch were named winners of the 2018 LEAP Inventors Challenge at Washington University for their invention, Selective Novel Treatment of Fatty Liver Disease

-- Allyson Mayer (DBBS Student, Developmental, Stem Cell & Regenerative Medicine) will defend her thesis in May 2018 (5 year completion time!).
-She completes her time in the DeBosch Lab as an Spencer and Ann Olin Fellow, and a National Science Foundation Graduate Research Fellowship Awardee.
+- Allyson Mayer (DBBS Student, Developmental, Stem Cell & Regenerative Medicine) defended her thesis in May 2018 (5 year completion time).
+She completes her time in the DeBosch Lab as an Spencer and Ann Olin Fellow, a Jakschik Prize winner, and a National Science Foundation Graduate Research Fellowship Awardee.

 - Emily Feng, BS (WUSTL ArtSci 2016), DeBosch Lab Alum, enrolled at Kansas University School of Medicine